python/cpython/Doc/reference/datamodel.rst

    operations from a single root operation, see :func:`functools.total_ordering`.

-   By default, the :class:`object` class provides implementations consistent with :ref:`comparisons`: equality compares according to object identity, and order comparisons raise :exc:`TypeError`.
+   By default, the :class:`object` class provides implementations consistent with :ref:`expressions-value-comparisons`: equality compares according to object identity, and order comparisons raise :exc:`TypeError`.
 Each default method may generate these results directly, but may also return :data:`NotImplemented`.

    See the paragraph on :meth:`__hash__` for some important notes on creating :term:`hashable` objects which support